Basketball's NBA under fire in China, at home over HK protest tweet

 “As a lifelong @HoustonRockets fan, I was proud to see @dmorey call out the Chinese Communist Party’s repressive treatment of protesters in Hong Kong,” Texas Senator Ted Cruz, a Republican, said on Twitter.
 “Now, in pursuit of $$, the @NBA is shamefully retreating.”

-Other legislators accused the NBA, no stranger to American politics, of a double standard when it comes to China.
+Other legislators accused the NBA, no stranger to U.S. politics, of a double standard when it comes to China.

-NBA stars and some coaches have been outspoken in their criticism of U.S. President Donald Trump, and NBA Commissioner Adam Silver has urged players to speak out on issues of concern, including questions of police brutality and gun violence.
+NBA stars and some coaches have been outspoken in their criticism of President Donald Trump, and NBA Commissioner Adam Silver has urged players to speak out on issues of concern, including questions of alleged police brutality and gun violence.

-When LeBron James, Kyrie Irving and other players warmed up for games in “I Can’t Breathe” t-shirts in 2014 to protest the arrest that led to the death of an unarmed black man in New York, the league did not impose fines.
+When LeBron James, Kyrie Irving and other players warmed up for games in “I Can’t Breathe” t-shirts in 2014 to protest at the arrest that led to the death of an unarmed black man in New York, the league did not impose fines.
 James, the NBA’s biggest star, endorsed Hillary Clinton and campaigned for her in 2016.

-“And the #NBA, which (correctly) has no problem with players/employees criticizing our gov’t, is now apologizing for criticizing the Chinese gov’t.
+“And the #NBA, which (correctly) has no problem with players/employees criticizing our gov’t, is now apologising for criticizing the Chinese gov’t.
 This is shameful and cannot stand,” New Jersey Congressman Tom Malinowski, a Democrat, said in a tweet.

-The Rockets are in Japan for a preseason exhibition against the Toronto Raptors.
+The Rockets are in Japan for a pre-season exhibition against the Toronto Raptors.
 Star player James Harden said after a practice on Monday the controversy had not affected the players.

-The furore is the latest example of an overseas brand caught in controversy over the protests, which have plunged Hong Kong into its worst political crisis in decades and pose a major challenge to Beijing.
+The furor is the latest example of an overseas brand caught in controversy over the protests, which have plunged Hong Kong into its worst political crisis in decades and pose a major challenge to Beijing.

-Many Western fashion brands, including Spain’s Zara, have been forced to clarify positions on Chinese sovereignty as the Hong Kong protests fuel nationalist fervour.
+Many Western fashion brands, including Spain’s Zara, have been forced to clarify positions on Chinese sovereignty as the Hong Kong protests fuel nationalist fervor.

 Chinese internet users in August blacklisted bubble tea brands from Taiwan after a Hong Kong franchise urged solidarity with protesters.

-Joseph Tsai, owner of the Brooklyn Nets and co-founder of Chinese e-commerce giant Alibaba Group Holding Ltd, said the damage from Morey’s tweet “will take a long time to repair.”

-Sportswear brand Li-Ning said on Sunday it had stopped working with the Rockets and wanted “a clear answer on this matter.”
+Sportswear brand Li-Ning said on Sunday it had stopped working with the Rockets and wanted “a clear answer on this matter”.

 SPD Bank also suspended cooperation with the team, and state broadcaster CCTV’s sports channel has dropped Rockets games.
 On Sunday night, Tencent also said it would temporarily stop streaming Rockets games.